m0r1d1n/booktracker/README.md

 ### Booktracker — a self-hosted personal library tracker

-A vibe coded piece of trash I whipped up on clade to show someone how AI worked.
+A vibe coded piece of trash I whipped up on claude to show someone how AI worked.

 It is a mimicry of Jelu, which is the app I still continue to use.